top of page

 The Disorder

-• Complex sleep apnea is also referred to as treatment-emergent central sleep apnea.
+• Complex sleep apnoea is also referred to as treatment-emergent central sleep apnoea.

 • This phenomenon (sometimes called “treatment-emergent CSA”) can be observed once the upper airway has been made patent with treatment, such as CPAP therapy.

-• Approximately 10% of patients with obstructive sleep apnea (OSA) also clinically demonstrate CSA during CPAP titration studies, which can contribute to poor adherence to therapy (2).
+• Approximately 10% of patients with obstructive sleep apnoea (OSA) also clinically demonstrate CSA during CPAP titration studies, which can contribute to poor adherence to therapy (2).

 • Common risk factors for CSA include systolic heart failure, atrial fibrillation, cerebrovascular diseases, and the use of opioid drugs, which may also be the risk factors associated with complex OSA (1).